msbasilisco/dowear-backend/README.md

    The server will run at `http://localhost:3000`.

 ## Related Repository
 This project is paired with the frontend implementation built with React.
-Find the frontend repository here: [Dowear Frontend](https://github.com/psalmantha/dowear-frontend.git)
+Find the frontend repository here: [dowear frontend](https://github.com/psalmantha/dowear-frontend.git)

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any features, fixes, or enhancements.

+## This is project is created by
+- Basilisco, Farah Jane
+- Bonachita, Clybel Djen
+- Ipong, Psalmantha Allain